 Empty lands - Eventually, the population of the west coast of the Netherlands and of tidal marshlands in the north of Germany and of the Netherlands decreased.
 Especially in the fourth century populations were small.
 This must have coincided with regional migration movements.

 Of the Germanic tribes, the Chauci were the most notorious.
-We know that the Chauci and the Frisians were not only neighboring tribes but also that they shared the same salt-marsh culture of living on raised settlement mounds (i.e. a terp or Warft) above the likely flood line.
-An inhospitable, unprotected coastal zone of massive marshlands, frequently flooded, stretching from the current province Friesland in the Netherlands to the river Ems in Germany.
-The Chauci may also have settled on islands in the estuary of the river Rhine.
-Check out our post The shipwrecked people of the salt marshes to know how the Romans appreciated these tribes, and to understand fully what these terps (also wierde, Wurt, or Warf) were.
+We know that the Chauci and the Frisians were not only neighbouring tribes but also that they shared the same salt-marsh culture of living on raised settlement mounds (i.e. a terp or Warft) above the likely flood line.
+An inhospitable, unprotected coastal zone of massive marshlands, frequently flooded, stretching from the current province of Friesland in the Netherlands to the River Ems in Germany.
+The Chauci may also have settled on islands in the estuary of the River Rhine.
+Check out our blog post The shipwrecked people of the salt marshes to know how the Romans appreciated these tribes, and to understand fully what these terps (also wierde, Wurt, or Warf) were.
 A quite unique salt-marsh culture.

 The last quarter of the second century, a pandemic hit Europe.
 Although still unclear what disease it was, estimations are that between fifteen to twenty-five percent died of it.
 The Roman army was hit notably hard.
 Not only did its soldiers die, but it was also more difficult to replace them.
 This made the limes more vulnerable to attacks by the Chauci.
 The pandemic might also be an explanation as to why relatively many hoards have been found since their owners had died (Buijtendorp 2021).
 Of course, the infectious and deadly disease will have affected the numbers of Chauci warriors, just like it did with the Romans.